jayantasamaddar/react-toolbelt/src/react-tools-hooks/src/hooks/useClick/README.md

 ### `callback`: (target: HTMLElement | EventTarget) => void

-A callback function to execute when the key event is fired (optional).
+A callback function to execute when the `click` event is fired (optional).
 This function takes one parameter, target, which is the DOM element that was clicked.

 ---